dylanachen/oil-well-map-webpage/README.md

 # Conclusion

 We built a full pipeline that pulls oil well info from scanned PDFs, adds extra info from drillingedge.com, and cleans everything so it is stored in a consistent database.
-For Part 2, we used a simple Flask JSON API with an OpenLayers map to show wells as markers, and we hide N/A fields and skip wells without valid coordinates so the popup looks clean.
-Overall, we focused more on making each step and easy to rerun, and later we could add better scraping fallbacks, duplicate matching, and simple filters on the map.
+For Part 2, we used a simple Flask JSON API with an OpenLayers map to show wells as markers.